titoBouzout/dom-syntax-sugar/readme.md

 Syntax sugar for SolidJS JSX.
 See https://www.solidjs.com/

-This is an exploratory and experimental babel plugin to evaluate adding syntax sugar to SolidJS projects.
+Note: This is an exploratory and experimental babel plugin to evaluate adding syntax sugar to SolidJS projects.
+It does stuff by hacking around the AST instead of doing it the proper way.

 ## Install